iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 9. Add More Feature modules for the Project in the angular.
 10. Create Shared Modules.
 Difference Between Deature Module and Shared Module in angular.
 11. Understand Core Module, Move all Services, interceptors from appModule to CoreModule -  Angular.
+12. Implement lazy-Loading for Modules in the Angular to increase the performance of the project.

 # Follow the Below Steps